 This month a ground-breaking global standard for food companies setting science-based targets for climate was published.
 That’s great news, but the food sector must be wary that in solving one problem it does not exacerbate others.
-The FAIRR Initiative has worked with Professor Tim Benton, Chatham House, and Professor Michael Obersteiner, Oxford University, to explore this further.
+The FAIRR Initiative has worked with Professor Tim Benton, Chatham House, and Professor Michael Obersteiner, Oxford University, to explore this further as co-authors of this blog.

 Food systems are carbon-intensive and responsible for around a third of global greenhouse gas emissions, but until now, they have lacked adequate guidance on how to reduce emissions in line with 1.5C degrees.
 The Science Based Targets initiative (SBTi), the global leadership body for ambitious emissions reduction targets, changed that earlier this month.
 Its new guidance for the Forest, Land and Agriculture (FLAG) sectors has provided a suggested pathway for how food companies can align themselves with the latest climate goals.
 As hundreds of companies have already signed up to science based targets, including over 300 in the agriculture and food sector, this marks an important step forward.